-Different types of yarn, made from different qualities of fibre can exhibit different degrees of twist liveliness.
-In the early days of open-end rotor spinning, it was generally found that rotor yarns were more twist lively than the corresponding ring yarns.
+Different types of yarn, made from different Fibre Qualities can exhibit different degrees of twist liveliness.
+In the early days of Open end Rotor Spinning, it was generally found that rotor yarns were more twist lively than the corresponding Ring Spun yarns.
 However, the modern rotor yarns tend to be significantly less twist lively.
-In principle, finer fibre qualities should be expected to give lower levels of twist liveliness, for a given number of turns per metre, than coarse fibre types but this aspect has not been thoroughly investigated.
+In principle, finer fibre qualities should be expected to give lower levels of twist liveliness, for a given number of turns per unit length, than coarse fibre types but this aspect has not been thoroughly investigated.

-With twofold yarns which are perfectly balanced, there will be no twist liveliness and hence no spirality.
+With Twofold Yarns which are perfectly balanced, there will be no twist liveliness and hence no spirality.
 If the twofold yarn is not perfectly balanced, then spirality will be generated in direct proportion to the magnitude and the direction of the net residual twist.

-If a fabric is knitted with alternate Z twist and S twist yarns, then the net effect on the magnitude and direction of spirality is similar to the case where a twofold yarn is used, although of course the fabric appearance and dimensions will be quite different.
+If a fabric is knitted with alternate "Z" Twist and "S" Twist yarns, then the net effect on the magnitude and direction of Spirality is similar to the case where a twofold yarn is used although, of course, the fabric appearance and dimensions will be quite different.

-In a three-thread fleece fabric, if the binder yarn has equal and opposite twist to the ground yarn, then spirality will be drastically reduced.
+In a Three-thread Fleece fabric, if the Binder (tie) yarn has equal and opposite twist to the ground yarn, then spirality will be drastically reduced.

-Wet processing treatments tend to produce setting and stress release in the fibres with a consequent reduction in twist liveliness and hence in spirality.
-However it is sometimes found that a wet processing treatment can upset the balance of twist in a twofold yarn so that spirality may actually be increased.
-By reducing twist liveliness, wet processing alters the shape of the loop and this effect may be an important source of differences in Reference State dimensions caused by different wet processing treatments.
+Wet processing treatments tend to produce setting and stress release in the yarns with a consequent reduction in twist liveliness and hence in spirality.
+However, it is sometimes found that a wet processing treatment can upset the balance of twist in a twofold yarn so that spirality may actually be increased.
+By reducing twist liveliness, wet processing alters the shape of the loop and this effect may be an important source of differences in the Reference State Dimensions caused by different wet processing treatments.

-Effect of Fabric Geometry
+Effect of Fabric Geometry on Spirality

-Fabric geometry affects spirality much in the same way as it affects shrinkage.
-In other words, we have to consider the spirality in the fabric before relaxation as a combination of:
+Fabric geometry affects Spirality much in the same way as it affects shrinkage.
+In other words, spirality in the fabric before relaxation is a combination of:

-- the fundamental nature of the fabric, as determined by the key construction parameters yarn type, yarn twist, yarn count, stitch length, and - distortions imposed by manufacturing and processing.
+- the fundamental nature of the fabric, as determined by the key construction parameters yarn type, yarn twist, yarn count, stitch length, and - the distortions imposed by manufacturing and processing.

 The amount of spirality that will be measured in the finished fabric, as delivered, is critically dependent on the deformation and relaxation history of the fabric.
 A fabric that has been pulled out in its length, and has a high length shrinkage with a low width shrinkage, will show a lower spirality than one which has high width shrinkage but low length shrinkage.
-Therefore, once again, if we want to make valid comparisons between fabrics, we have to measure the Reference Spirality as that which is found in the Reference State, and relate this to the actual dimensions of the fabric.
+Therefore, in order to make valid comparisons between fabrics, it is the Reference Spirality which must be measured and related to the actual dimensions of the fabric.

-In the case of spirality, we have the added complication that distortion of the fabric can be not only in length and width but also in twisting.
+In the case of spirality, there is the added complication that distortion of the fabric can be not only in length and width but also in twisting.
 Indeed, most finishers will attempt to twist the fabric so that spirality is at a minimum when the cloth is delivered.
-This is a purely temporary deformation, which will not affect the reference spirality.
-It can not be calculated in advance but has to be assumed as a finishing target.
+This is a purely temporary deformation that will not affect the Reference Spirality.
+It cannot be calculated in advance but has to be assumed as a Finishing Target.